 Ohio CIG Grant Proposals

-Ohio NRCS will announce the availability of CIG funding to stimulate the development and adoption of innovative conservation approaches and technologies.
+Ohio NRCS has announced the availability of CIG funding to stimulate the development and adoption of innovative conservation approaches and technologies.
 Applications will be accepted from eligible entities for projects carried out in the state of Ohio.
 All non-federal entities (NFE) and individuals are invited to apply, with the sole exception of federal agencies.
 Projects may be between one and three years in duration.
-The grant proposal submission deadline for FY23 will be announced soon.

 Ohio Conservation Innovation Grants